 Once the IATF held up a mirror to Central Committee, the micromanaging fell away and Friends’ hearts were broken open in recognition that indeed many of the concerns raised by the body had been addressed, all along, by the original minute.

 As individuals, as an institution and as a religious body, we have much work to do and we are committed to doing it.
 Let us all, as Friends, be united in doing the hard work necessary to make manifest the Kingdom of God on earth.
 Let the Divine search us, to hold up the mirror, so that we, individually and as a body, might see Truth.

-Update (12/6/2019): In the original report, Cape May was incorrectly identified as a "sundowner town."
-We were recently made aware by a Friend that Cape May was not a sundowner town, but did support and enforce racist policies while the Gathering was held there betwwen 1916 and 1968.
-We are in the process of updating the report and executive summary with this corrected paragraph:
+Update (2/1/2020): In the original report, Cape May was incorrectly identified as a "sundowner town."
+In late 2019, we were made aware by a Friend that Cape May was not a sundowner town, but did support and enforce racist policies while the Gathering was held there betwwen 1916 and 1968.
+We updated the report with this corrected paragraph:

 1916-1968: Between 1916 and 1968, the Gathering returned to Cape May, New Jersey a total of 23 times.
 As in many communities in the northern United States, the town of Cape May engaged in both de facto and overt racism.
 During much of this time Cape May supported segregation in housing, in schools (1928 – 1948) and until, at least, 1956 with “white only” and “colored” beaches.